 15. Blockly

 Blockly uses colorful and intuitive blocks that represent different programming commands.
 Kids can drag and drop these blocks to create sequences of code.
 Blockly provides instant feedback as kids assemble their code.
 This real-time feedback helps them understand the cause and effect relationships in programming.
+And the platform supports code generation in languages like JavaScript and Python, making it easy for learners to see how visual code translates into real code, preparing them for future text-based programming.

 The Best Way for Kids and Teens to Learn Coding

-Downloading an app, sorting through YouTube videos, and reading some books are all great ways for students to learn coding.
+Downloading an app, sorting through YouTube videos, and reading books are all great ways for students to learn coding.
 However you've probably encouraged your child to do this before, and maybe they're consistent for a few days, and then eventually drop it.

 There are undoubtedly so many online resources and platforms where your child can get information and knowledge about how to code for free.
 But what happens if they get stuck on a line of code, learn outdated information, or find all it too overwhelming or confusing?
 They probably won't stick with coding, and they might never want to return to it.
 The opportunity to foster their passion for computer science might flash by in the blink of an eye!